FrancescoRocca/cws/README.md

 - [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/)

-You can find my journey inside the `notes` directory!
+You can find my journey inside the `notes` directory or on my [blog](https://francescorocca.me/building-an-http-server-in-c/).